AMSCA provides three scholarships:

 - Project or activity narrative description should discuss the items mentioned above

 - Copy of Institutional Review Board approval (if applicable)

-- Letter of recommendation (sent directly from the individual writing it to COL Lucas)
+- Letter of recommendation (sent directly from the individual writing it to the committee POC

 THE DEADLINE FOR SUBMISSION IS MARCH 15th (for both)